 1. HTML (HyperText Markup Language)

 Let's begin with the basics: HTML is the foundation of frontend development and its importance is unlikely to diminish anytime soon.
-This technology enables you to create the structure or "markup" of your website, although it may not offer the most dynamic user interface, HTML elements provide you with basic tools to add buttons, forms, containers, and other features.
+This technology enables you to create the structure or "markup" of your website, although it may not offer the most dynamic user interface, HTML elements provide you with basic tools to add buttons, forms, containers, and other features to web page.

 2. CSS (Cascading Style Sheets)